LGBTQ History Month: United States

-LGBTQ+ History Month originated in the United States as Lesbian and Gay History Month, and was first celebrated in October 1994.
+LGBTQ History Month originated in the United States as Lesbian and Gay History Month, and was first celebrated in October 1994.
 It was founded by Missouri high-school history teacher Rodney Wilson.
 Wilson, the first openly gay public school teacher in Missouri, originated the idea, served as founder on the first coordinating committee, and chose October as the month of celebration.
 Among early supporters and members of the first coordinating committee were Kevin Jennings of the Gay, Lesbian and Straight Education Network (GLSEN); Kevin Boyer of the Gerber/Hart Gay and Lesbian Library and Archives in Chicago; Paul Varnell, writer for the Windy City Times; Torey Wilson, Chicago area teacher; Johnda Boyce, women's studies graduate student at The Ohio State University and Jessea Greenman of University of California, Berkeley.
 Many gay and lesbian organizations supported the concept early on as did Governors William Weld of Massachusetts and Lowell Weicker of Connecticut, Mayors such as Thomas Menino of Boston and Wellington Webb of Denver, who recognized the inaugural month with official proclamations.
-In 1995, the National Education Association indicated support of LGBT History Month as well as other history months by resolution at its General Assembly.
+In 1995, the National Education Association indicated support of LGBTQ History Month as well as other history months by resolution at its General Assembly.

-October was chosen by Wilson as the month for the celebration because the first and second LGBT Marches on Washington, in 1979 and 1987, were in October; National Coming Out Day is on 11 October, chosen to mark the date of the Second March on Washington for Lesbian and Gay Rights in 1987, and October is within the academic calendar year.
-LGBT History Month is intended to encourage honesty and openness about being LGBT.
+October was chosen by Wilson as the month for the celebration because the first and second LGBTQ Marches on Washington, in 1979 and 1987, were in October; National Coming Out Day is on 11 October, chosen to mark the date of the Second March on Washington for Lesbian and Gay Rights in 1987, and October is within the academic calendar year.
+LGBTQ History Month is intended to encourage honesty and openness about being LGBTQ.

 While it was first known as Lesbian and Gay History Month, the coordinating committee soon added "bisexual" to the title.
-It has subsequently become known as LGBTQ+ History Month.
+It has subsequently become known as LGBTQ History Month.
 The event has received criticism from conservative groups, such as the Concerned Women for America and others who believe it to be a form of "indoctrination".

 In 2006, Equality Forum began picking 31 LGBTQ icons from all over the world through all eras of history and highlighting one each day in October.
 In 2011, Equality Forum introduced an internal search engine for all Icons from inception in 2006 to present. such as African-American, athlete, California, Germany, HIV/AIDS, Military, Religion, Transgender, Youth; visitors to the site will be provided with links to all Icons in that category.

-In 2012, for the first time, two American school districts celebrated LGBT History Month.
-The Broward County school district in Florida signed a resolution in September in support of LGBT Americans, and later that year the Los Angeles school district, America's second-largest, also signed on.
+In 2012, for the first time, two American school districts celebrated LGBTQ History Month.
+The Broward County school district in Florida signed a resolution in September in support of LGBTQ Americans, and later that year the Los Angeles school district, America's second-largest, also signed on.